Walz/ocaml-caesar-cipher/README.md

 # Caesar Cipher

-Use caesar cipher to encrypt and decrypt text file using ascii code, meaning every encoding of a text with a key and the same key modulo 255 will give the same result.
-Let you break the cipher and decrypt without the key (frequency analysis and brute force).
+Use Caesar cipher to encipher and decipher text file using ASCII code, meaning every encoding of a text with a key and the same key modulo 255 will give the same result.
+Let you break the cipher and decipher without the key (frequency analysis and brute force).
 It's purely educational.

 ## Installation
 #### Dependecy